-Female reproductive function starts to decline many years prior to menopause despite regular menstrual cycles.
+Reproductive function starts to decline many years prior to menopause despite regular menstrual cycles.
 We are born with a finite number of oocytes (eggs) in our ovaries, and these are depleted with age.
 Infertility becomes more common after the age of 35.
 If you are over 35 years old, we recommend seeking the help of an Ontario fertility specialist if pregnancy is not achieved after 6 months.
 Those under 35 years of age may want to speak with a reproductive endocrinologist if they have been trying to become pregnant for one year with no success.
 There are a number of factors that may increase the risk of losing ovarian function earlier than expected.
 These include smoking, family history of premature ovarian failure and previous ovarian surgery.
-The effect of age is not as pronounced in men, but there is an increased risk of certain genetic diseases and possibly autism for children conceived by men over 50 years of age.
+The effect of age is not as pronounced in the sperm provider, but there is an increased risk of certain genetic diseases and possibly autism for children conceived if over 40 years of age.

 Weight can be an important factor in determining one’s fertility.
 Both extremes, underweight and overweight, may contribute to ovulatory dysfunction and infertility.
 A body mass index (BMI = weight in kilograms / height in meters squared) of 25-29.9 is considered overweight, while a BMI of 30 and greater is consistent with obesity.
 A weight loss of only 5-10% body weight may significantly improve ovulation and pregnancy rates.
-Obesity has been implicated in increased risk of miscarriage and reduced success with fertility treatments.1 Pregnancy risks associated with obesity include an increased risk of high blood pressure, diabetes, birth defects and Cesarean section.2 Obese men have also been shown to have poorer semen quality.3
+Obesity has been implicated in increased risk of miscarriage and reduced success with fertility treatments.1 Pregnancy risks associated with obesity include an increased risk of high blood pressure, diabetes, birth defects and Cesarean section.2 Obesity has also shown to result in poorer semen quality.3

 Excessive coffee consumption has been linked to an increased risk of miscarriage in some studies.
 As a result, some recommend limiting coffee to 1-2 cups per day.